NanoBeacon/config-files/Sensirion - SHT4X Humidity and Temperature Sensor/README.md

 #### i2c_device_sw0_power_control_settings.cfg

-This config files shows the magic commands enetered into the Advanced tab of the NanoBeacon Config Tool.
+This config files shows the commands entered into the Advanced tab of the NanoBeacon Config Tool.
 These commands are how power switching is enabled for the IN100.